Responsibility to our community

 - aligning with our firm values

 - promoting diversity across all areas, and

 - helping students bridge the gap between university and the ‘working world’.

-We are actively engaged with 19 societies nation-wide, spanning a wide range of areas.
+We are actively engaged with 22 societies nationwide, spanning a wide range of areas.
 Some of these societies include Pride in Law, Women in Law, Law for Change, Asian Law Students’ Association, Pacific Island Law Students’ Association, and many Māori law societies including Te Aro Ture, Te Roopū Whai Pūtake, Ngā Rangahautira and Te Whakahiapo.